Courseiva

 Why this answer

-Creating a scheduled summary search that pre-aggregates data every 5 minutes and then using 'loadjob' in the dashboard is the most efficient approach.
-It reduces the load on the indexers and allows the dashboard to refresh frequently with minimal performance impact.
-Option A would exacerbate the problem because real-time searches are resource-intensive.
+Creating a scheduled summary search that pre-aggregates sales data by category every 5 minutes, and then using 'loadjob' in the dashboard to load those pre-computed results, is the most efficient approach.
+This drastically reduces the load on indexers because the heavy aggregation runs only every 5 minutes, while the dashboard refreshes every 5 seconds by loading the small pre-summarized results.
+Option A is correct.

 MCQmedium